RedbudCoop/Redbud-Constitution/constitution/redbud_constitution.md

 The house has a PC computer.
 House members<sup>8</sup> may reserve up to seven hours per week of computer time.
 If someone wants to use the computer but does not have reserve time, and someone is on but it's not reserved, a one-hour waiting list may be initiated.
 The house provides toner and printer paper.<sup>4</sup>

 ## Storage
-The Cramm has space for storage in the attic as well as some closets.
+Von Cramm Hall has space for storage in the attic as well as some closets.
 Belongings must be labeled with names and dates.
 House members<sup>8</sup> that move out have two summers to clear out their stuff.
 Two letters will be sent to the people reminding them during the second summer (provided we have their contact info), and then the stuff will be PC-ed, taken to Salvation Army, or trashed.
 A person who has already moved out, but who wishes to come back and store items, should ask permission from the present membership.
 Only past, future, summer, and current house members<sup>8</sup> can store their belongings in the house.<sup>5</sup>

 ## Living Room
 A visitor planning to sleep in the living room overnight should seek house permission at a meeting or at dinner.
 Old house members<sup>8</sup> coming to visit should be informed<sup>6</sup> of this policy, but not kicked out.